hnb2/heroes/README.md

 - Add content in the map.json for the key, the manor and the wolf leader
 - Make the 'to' clickable with the name (check position.js for current impl)
 - Implement the gold coins
+- Update the use function take the id of the item and the target if any (eg. throw small rocks at monster).

 EXTRA
 =====